geomatics-io/ObjectListView/docs/recipes.rst

 They can do a couple of indexed lookups and that is all!

 Even then, the grouping on virtual lists will still hit limits.
-It works perfectly with 10,000 rows, works acceptibly with 50,000, but on my laptop, showing groups on virtual lists with more than 100,000 rows was not usable.
+It works perfectly with 10,000 rows, works acceptably with 50,000, but on my laptop, showing groups on virtual lists with more than 100,000 rows was not usable.
 It seems that in some situations (for example, while scrolling) the control runs through all the rows (or a good chunk of them), asking which group each row belongs to.
 It does this quickly, but running through a 100,000 rows still takes some time.

-One other problem is caused by the normal behavior of a grouped listview: when the user clicks a group header, the listview control selects all the members of that group.
+One other problem is caused by the normal behaviour of a grouped listview: when the user clicks a group header, the listview control selects all the members of that group.
 This is fine if the group has 100 or even 200 rows, but if the group has 20,000 items in it, it will select each one,